 - loss of muscle coordination

 WD can later develop into Korsakoff’s syndrome.
-Patients who have WKS have a variety of issues relating to memory.
+People who have WKS have a variety of issues relating to memory.
 You may suffer from memory loss or be unable to form new memories.

 - amnesia for events that happen after the onset of the disorder